bigfirellc/wezzer/readme.md

 **0.3** - produce pre-built binaries for Linux, Windows, macOS with setuptools

+**0.4** - Dockerfile to run wezzer in Docker!

-**0.4** - allow wezzer to daemonize, display a web front end on a local port, using Flask
+**0.5** - allow wezzer to daemonize, display a web front end on a local port, using Flask

 ## Known Issues